Dentist Took The Wrong Tooth Out – How Much Can I Claim?

 No Win No Fee Dental Malpractice Wrong Tooth Extraction Claims

-If you suffered due to a negligent tooth extraction and would like to make a claim, you could have the support of a No Win No Fee solicitor.
-They could provide their services under a Conditional Fee Agreement (CFA).
+If you suffered due to a negligent tooth extraction and would like to make a claim, one of our solicitors could help you on a No Win No Fee basis.
+They typically offer their legal representation under a Conditional Fee Agreement (CFA).
 This is a type of No Win No Fee arrangement.

 A No Win No Fee solicitor usually won’t charge upfront for their services.
 They typically won’t ask you to pay for any ongoing costs either.
 If your solicitor is successful, they will take a legally limited success fee from your award.
 Should your claim not succeed, your solicitor typically won’t ask for a payment for their services.